 For me, it became a mission.
 I felt (and still feel) compelled to raise awareness about vitamin B12 deficiency and help patients in the same situation.
 There’s a genuine need for people to be able to find accurate, reliable, up to date information all in one place.
 Information that’s not hidden.
 Facts that are transparent.
 Help with diagnosis and support for ongoing treatment.

 There isn’t a big team behind the scenes.
-I don’t have web developers, a research team, administrators or IT support.
+It is me who runs and updates the site and answers your emails.
+There is no research team, no administrators.
 This is a mission I’ve taken on myself, to fill the gap in the education of many health professionals and to give everyone a better chance of understanding B12 deficiency and taking action.

-I could not do what I do without the support of my husband Damian, who has been an incredible help.
-We are very committed to helping people navigate their way through the maze of information about B12 deficiency – and while we both have backgrounds in design, we can’t cover every aspect of running a user-friendly, resource-rich website so we buy in technical expertise and rely on our community to support us and spread the word about the valuable information that we amass.
+I could not do what I do without the support of my husband Damian Witty, who has been an incredible help.
+We are very committed to helping people navigate their way through the maze of information about B12 deficiency - and while we both have backgrounds in design, we can’t cover every aspect of running a user-friendly, resource-rich website so we have fantastic help with technical expertise from the brilliant Gareth D and rely on our community to support us and spread the word about the valuable information that we amass.

 What motivates me

 I know what it’s like to be a B12 deficient patient.
 I had to fight for correct treatment.
 I know first-hand the problems that people face, one of the main issues being significant under treatment.

 I’m sustained by the positive feedback I get from people who have finally found what they’ve been looking for… on a site that’s FREE to use, that doesn’t charge a membership fee or restrict access to subscribers.